brphillis/onboard-calculator/readme.md

-# Best Bank Onboarding Page
+## Best Bank Onboarding Page

+This does not account for Medicare levy, function has been added in commented code in calculator.js as demonstration if it was a hidden requirement.

 ## Running the Project